 In accordance with Regulation 81-102, the Fund may borrow funds up to 50% of its NAV and may sell securities short, provided that the aggregate market value of the securities sold short is limited to 50% of its net asset value.
 The combined use of short selling and borrowing of funds by the Fund is subject to an aggregate limit of 50% of its NAV.
-If the aggregate value of the borrowed funds and the aggregate market value of all securities sold short by the Fund exceeds 50% of the NAV of the Fund, the Fund shall, as soon as is commercially reasonable, take all necessary steps to reduce the aggregate value of the borrowed funds and the aggregate market value of the securities sold short to no more than 50% of the NAV of the Fund.
+If the aggregate value of the borrowed funds and the aggregate market value of all securities sold short by the Fund exceeds 50% of the NAV of the Fund, the Fund shall, as soon as is commercially reasonable, take all necessary steps to reduce the aggregate value of the borrowed funds and the aggregate walue of the borrowed funds and the aggregate value of the borrowed funds and the aggregate value of the borrowed funds and the aggregate walue of the borrowed funds and the aggregate walue of the securities sold short to no more than 50% of the NAV of the Fund.